Memory Guide

 userId - Condensed: Memory is kept to a configurable word limit (default 50 words) via LLM-powered condensation

-- Persistent: Stored in S3, Redis, or SQLite — survives server restarts
+- Persistent: Stored in S3, Redis, SQLite, or a custom backend — survives server restarts

 - Non-blocking: Memory storage happens in the background after each generate/stream call